OtherRealms/Shot-Manager-Guide/index.rst

 Shot Manager should be installed like any .zip add-on [Blender 2.8 Install Add-ons 00:38-https://youtu.be/14G_YIVdBd0?t=38]. **Make sure you remove any previously installed versions first.** You will not loose shot data un-installing the addon/
 This documentation is intended for the paid version available on Blender Market, however features included in the lite version are included.

-version 0.7 and above do not support version of Blender below 2.90.
+Version 0.7 and above do not support versions of Blender below 2.90.

 Main vs List
 ============